Saints Row (2006 video game): Soundtrack

 The soundtrack of Saints Row includes over 130 musical tracks covering the classical, easy listening, drum and bass/breakbeat, metal, reggae, rock, R&B and hip hop genres.
 The music is presented by 12 radio stations, and there is an in-game music player accessible through the pause menu.
 The player purchases songs for the music player at the record store franchise "Scratch That Music" in Stilwater using in-game money.

 Downloadable content

-Several packages of downloadable content (DLC) have been released.
-The DLCs are as follows:
+Several packages of downloadable content (DLC) were released for Saints Row.
+They are as follows: